-EXPLAINER: Woman’s death in custody sparks Iran protests
+EXPLAINER: What kept Iran protests going after first spark?

 Iran’s morality police arrested Amini on Sept.
 13 in Tehran, where she was visiting from her hometown in the country’s western Kurdish region.
 She collapsed at a police station and died three days later.

 Police detained her over wearing her hijab too loosely.
 Iran requires women to wear the headscarf in a way that completely covers their hair when in public.
-Only Afghanistan under Taliban rule now actively enforces a similar law — even ultraconservative Saudi Arabia has dialed back its enforcement over recent years.
+Only Afghanistan under Taliban rule now actively enforces a similar law.
+Ultra-conservative Saudi Arabia dialed back its enforcement over recent years.

 The police deny Amini was mistreated and say she died of a heart attack.
-President Ebrahaim Raisi, who will speak at the U.N.
+President Ebrahim Raisi, who will speak at the U.N.
 General Assembly on Wednesday, has promised an investigation.

 Amini’s family says she had no history of heart trouble and that they were prevented from seeing her body before she was buried.
 The demonstrations erupted after her funeral in the Kurdish city of Saqez on Saturday, and quickly spread to other parts of the country, including Tehran.